ISL97702,Dual output boost converter,Boost with Dual Reference Outputs

 ● VCD is the overhead required for column drives

-VRD is the overhead required for row drives
+● VRD is the overhead required for the row drive

 In a typical application, this voltage is about 20V.